lydiazly/python-importlens/README.md

 The `inspect_imports` function in [this file](./src/importlens/importlens.py) is used to get all import statements in the caller's frame.

-If more than `max_obj` are imported from a module, they will be displayed as a wildcard, i.e., `from ... import *`.
+If more than `max_obj` objects are imported from a module, they will be displayed as a wildcard, i.e., `from ... import *`.
 Increase the value of `max_obj` if needed.

 The original intention to write this function was to verify the imports in LeetCode's Python3 environment.
 For example, in a LeetCode editor, copy & paste `inspect_imports` function then call it by `print('\n'.join(inspect_imports()))` to print the results to stdout.